United States Army Signal Corps: Inception

-The Signal Corps was authorized as a separate branch of the Army by Act of Congress on 3 March 1863 (Public Law No. 58 Article VIII, Section 17 and 18).
+The Signal Corps was authorized as a separate branch of the Army by an Act of Congress on 3 March 1863 (Public Law No. 58 Article VIII, Section 17 and 18).
 However, the Signal Corps dates its existence from 21 June 1860, when Congress authorized the appointment of one signal officer in the Army, and a War Department order carried the following assignment: "Signal Department—Assistant Surgeon Albert J. Myer to be Signal Officer, with the rank of Major, 17 June 1860, to fill an original vacancy."

 Branch color

 Orange with white piping.
 Orange was selected in 1872 as the Signal Corps branch color.
 In 1902, the white piping was added to conform to the custom that prevailed of having piping of a different color for all branches except the line branches.

 Notable members

-Notable members of the Signal Corps include General of the Army (later General of the Air Force) Henry H. Arnold, Lester Asheim, Frank Capra, John Cheever, Frank Lautenberg, Stan Lee, Russ Meyer, Tony Randall, Jean Shepherd, John C. Holmes, Ross Allen Rosenberg, Julius Rosenberg, Darryl Zanuck, Samuel Alito, Paul Bilzerian and Carl Foreman.
+Notable members of the Signal Corps include General of the Army (later General of the Air Force) Henry H. Arnold, Lester Asheim, Frank Capra, John Cheever, Frank Lautenberg, Stan Lee, Russ Meyer, Tony Randall, Jean Shepherd, John C. Holmes, Julius Rosenberg, Darryl Zanuck, Samuel Alito, Paul Bilzerian and Carl Foreman.

 Five members of the Signal Corps have been awarded the Medal of Honor: